 An avid competitor, Ms. Corrales was most recently seen as a Grant Winner in the Pasadena Vocal Competition, and as a Finalist in the McCammon Voice Competition.
 Most notably, last season she was a New York City District Winner of the Metropolitan Opera Laffont Competition (2021-2022), and a Grand Finalist in the Concurso Internacional de Canto Tenor Viñas (2022).
 She has twice been named the Boston District Winner and New England Region Encouragement Award Winner of the Metropolitan Opera Laffont Competition (2019-2020, 2020-2021).
-She has also been awarded as a Semifinalist in the Houston Saengerbund Vocal Competition (2021-2022), a Finalist in the National Opera Association Vocal Competition (2021), a Semifinalist in the Camerata Bardi International Vocal Competition (2021), and Second Prize Winner in the Orpheus Vocal Competition (2020).
+Other recent awards include Semifinalist in the Houston Saengerbund Vocal Competition (2021), Finalist in the National Opera Association Vocal Competition (2021), Semifinalist in the Camerata Bardi International Vocal Competition (2021), and Second Prize in the Orpheus Vocal Competition (2020).

-Ms. Corrales regularly performs in concert, and is thrilled to make her return this season for the third time as a featured singer in the Holiday Pops Concerts Series with The Boston Pops Symphony under the baton of Keith Lockhart.
-Other recent concert engagements include the Soprano Soloist in Verdi's Inno delle Nazioni, and the Soprano Soloist in Handel's The Messiah.
+Ms. Corrales regularly performs in concert, and is thrilled to make her return this season for the third time as a featured singer in the Holiday Pops!
+Concerts Series with The Boston Pops Symphony under the baton of Keith Lockhart.
+Other recent concert engagements include Soloist, Verdi Inno delle Nazioni, Soloist (cover) Verdi Requiem, Soloist, Orff Carmina Burana, and Soloist, Handel The Messiah.

 Ms. Corrales holds a Master of Music degree in Vocal Performance from Boston University, and a Bachelor of Music degree in Vocal Performance from Webster University.
 She currently resides in New York.